 - We never leave without a Lonely Planet!
 We used the Iceland guide, as well as the specific Ring Road guide since this itinerary was part of a bigger trip.

-Iceland’s Golden Circle in winter is nothing short of fantastic!
-You might think everything looks the same when it’s covered in snow, but that’s far from the truth!
+Iceland in winter is nothing short of fantastic!
+You might think everything looks the same when it’s covered in snow, but that’s far from the truth.
+Driving yourself definitely means it’s full of action, but so much fun and rewarding!

 This post contains affiliate links.
 That means if you make a purchase through any of them, we may receive a small commission at no extra cost to you.